djotaku/adventofcode/2023/Day_05/README.md

 Thinking about it a bit more - map...ie dictionary.
 I will make dictionaries that can be looked up.
 This makes it easier for categories where there are multiple ranges.

 The solution found in [this commit](https://github.com/djotaku/adventofcode/blob/163353d4da1f354eac58e1b2594f6e0ebc3ca076/2023/Day_05/Python/day_05.py) causes my computer to run out of RAM.
 Will need to resturcture the solution.
+Had to change it to ranges and finding if the number was in the range.
 ### Part 2
+Because of the incredible number of seeds involved, this has to be mathematical like the solution to part 1, but I'm not sure what math is involved here.
 ## What I Learned

 ### Generic